Summary: in this tutorial, you will learn how to use the Oracle TIMESTAMP WITH TIME ZONE

 Oracle considers two TIMESTAMP WITH TIME ZONE

-values are equal if they represent the same value in UTC regardless of the time zone data.
+values to be equal if they represent the same value in UTC regardless of the time zone data.

 For example, the following TIMESTAMP WITH TIME ZONE